GregoryAshton/GWParameterEstimationWorkshop2020/pages/getting-started-pipe.md

 at scale. `bilby_pipe` is not as flexible as `bilby`, but intended to do common tasks.

+All the files used are available in the repo [here](https://github.com/GregoryAshton/GWParameterEstimationWorkshop2020/tree/master/pipe_examples) for future reference.

 ## Installation

 * `bilby_pipe` is intended for use on either HTCondor or slurm clusters.
 You